LesserWorks/AVRWebserver/README.md

 # AVRWebserver
 This code is for a webserver running on a custom board with an ATmega1284, but can be easily adapted to other platforms.
+You must use a recent version of AVR-GCC, like at least version 9.0 probably.

 All "user" code should go in Main/main.c